PhD, University of North Carolina at Chapel Hill

 MA, University of North Carolina at Chapel Hill

-Elijah Gaddis studies the spatial, material, and cultural histories of the 19th and 20th-century South.
-His first book, Gruesome Looking Objects: A New History of Lynching and Everyday Things, will be published by Cambridge University Press in 2022.
+Elijah Gaddis is the Hollifield Associate Professor of Southern History and co-director of the Community Histories Workshop at Auburn University, where he is also affiliate faculty in Africana Studies.
+His work focuses on the spatial, material and cultural histories of the 19th- and 20th-century South.
+Elijah’s first book, Gruesome Looking Objects: A New History of Lynching and Everyday Things, was published by Cambridge University Press in 2022.
 This work looks at the souvenirs, mementos, and relics collected and created to preserve the memory of lynchings over the course of a century.
 Rooted in interdisciplinary methods - material culture, ethnography, spatial and landscape studies - the book examines the lingering attachments to objects of racial violence and collective accountability for the afterlives of these fraught objects.

 In his public history work, and in his teaching, Gaddis focuses on community engagement and collaboration.
 At Auburn, he teaches courses on landscape and spatial history, material culture, museum studies, and digital humanities.